clausmichele/CBSD68-dataset/README.md

 # CBSD68-dataset
-Color BSD68 dataset for image denoising benchmarks
+Color BSD68 dataset for image denoising benchmarks.
 It is part of The Berkeley Segmentation Dataset and Benchmark https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/